Caroll1889/Rest-Api-Countries/README.md

 # Rest-Api-Countries

-In this project you will create a web page with CSS and JS, implement your own styles, make a responsive website, add a dark mode, and consume a country api using all the magic of Javascript.
+In this project I will create a web page with CSS and JS, implement my own styles, make a responsive website, add a dark mode, and consume a country api using all the magic of Javascript.

 Here the final result: